environmental-forecasting/model-ensembler/CONTRIBUTING.md

 ### Fix Bugs
 Look through the GitHub issues for bugs.
 Anything tagged with "bug" and "help wanted" is open to whoever wants to implement it.
-Refer to the [Software Development Guide](software.md) for guidance on how to contribute to the codebase.

 ### Implement Features
 Look through the GitHub issues for features.
 Anything tagged with "enhancement" and "help wanted" is open to whoever wants to implement it.
-Refer to the [Software Development Guide](software.md) for guidance on how to contribute to the codebase.

 ### Write Documentation
 The `model-ensembler` documentation can always be improved, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
-Refer to the [Documentation Guidelines](documentation.md)for guidance on how to contribute to the docs.

 ### Submit Feedback
 The best way to send feedback is to [open an issue](https://github.com/antarctica/model-ensembler/issues).